Budget Your Bucks

 Begin by tracking your spending.
 Collect your receipts for a month.
 At the end of the month, list the amounts, grouping similar expenses together, and tally those slips.
 You’ll see some obvious spending patterns emerge.

 Next, use the groups from your list to create categories for your purchases.
 Basic categories could include savings, rent, utilities, transportation (car payment, fuel, insurance, maintenance), school (tuition, books, supplies) and entertainment (movies, cable, concert tickets).
-Don’t stop there; categorize your health and medical expenses (gym membership, insurance, co-pays), communication expenses (bill, Internet) and personal care expenses (haircuts, make-up) — anything you spend money on.
+Don’t stop there; categorize your health and medical expenses (gym membership, insurance, co-pays), communication expenses (phone bill, Internet) and personal care expenses (haircuts, make-up) — anything you spend money on.

 Then, make it easier by selecting a pre-made budget (linked below).
 Using the spending categories you just created, add or delete categories in the worksheet as needed to personalize your spending plan.
 Be sure to include expenses that don’t occur on a monthly basis, like property taxes and insurance; figure the monthly average by dividing the total bill by 12, then add it to your spending plan.
 Store that money in your savings account until it’s time to pay up.
 Remember to add a category for paying yourself FIRST.
 Saving should be part of your monthly budget, not something you do if money is left over.
-If you prefer to use an online budgeting toll, check out the interactive calculator at OklahomaMoneyMatters.org.
+If you prefer to use an online budgeting tool, check out the interactive calculator at OklahomaMoneyMatters.org.

 Next, use current pay stubs to calculate your average monthly income (after taxes are taken out).
 Assign a portion of your monthly income to each expense category.
 Try to be as realistic as possible; since you’ve been tracking your spending, you should have a good idea of how much money you need to cover each category.